-Until all background checks are satisfactorily completed, individuals must work within "Line of Sight Supervision" (LOSS) of a cleared staff member and are not permitted to be left alone with child/youth.
-Volunteers are never allowed to be alone with children/youth in a CYS activity.
+Until all background checks are satisfactorily completed, individuals must volunteer/work within "Line of Sight Supervision" (LOSS) of a cleared staff member and are not permitted to be left alone with child/youth.

-Staff under LOSS will be identified by nametags with first and last names and burgundy scrub tops, red bib aprons, or red shirts/jackets.
-Staff who have completed background checks will be identified by nametags with first and last names and green scrub tops, green bib aprons, or green shirts/jackets.
-Classroom leads will be identified by nametags with first and last names and blue scrub tops or blue bib aprons or blue shirts/jackets once their background checks are complete.
-Management staff will wear nametags with first and last names and appropriate business attire.
+Staff under LOSS will be identified by nametags with first and last names and burgundy scrub tops or red bib aprons or red polo shirts.
+Staff who have completed background checks will be identified by nametags with first and last names and green scrub tops or green bib aprons or green polo shirt.
+Classroom leads will be identified by nametags with first and last names and blue scrub tops or blue bib aprons or blue polo shirts.
+Management staff will wear nametags with first and last names attire.

-Building Security and Access: To maintain a safe and secure environment, everyone must enter and exit through the main door.
-The main entrances of our facilities are controlled.
-All visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge.
-Visitors are escorted during their time in the facility and will never be left alone with children.
+Sign In/Out of Facilities: To maintain a safe and secure environment, all visitors are required to sign in/out at the facility's front desk and obtain a visitor's identification badge.